Apple Valley, Minnesota Therapists

 Mental Health Concerns for Apple Valley

 There are many benefits to living in Apple Valley such as a crime rate lower than both the state and national average, a 79% rate of home ownership, a low poverty rate, and a wide variety of employment opportunities.
-However, there are still several statistics that reveal some of the ways in which residents’ mental health has been negatively impacted:
+However, there are still several statistics that reveal some of how residents’ mental health has been negatively impacted:

 - Dakota County was home to 152 residents between the years 2013 and 2017.
 Additionally, 10.7 percent of residents were foreign-born and 13.4 percent speak a language other than English at home.
 New immigrants and refugees may not know where to seek help for their physical and mental health concerns and not receive treatment as a result.